mattiadr/SDP-Astar/documentation/DOCUMENTATION.md

 | :--: | :--: |
 | Berlin area | New York area |

-From the resul above we can see that the speedup is higher on more complex graphs for the parallel algorithms.
+From the result above we can see that the speedup is higher on more complex graphs for the parallel algorithms.
 This is true except for the SM version on the New York map (the most complex one we tested) where the cause is likely the contention of the shared resources and the overhead of mutexes.
 This can be probably mitigated by increasing the number of threads.